andres-erbsen/dename-writeup/dename.md

 instead of generating a new one.
 This approach is very robust and allows for relatively straightforward code, but it depends on having a full log of all messages received during the last 3 rounds.
-Synchronously writing these messages to disk is the performance bottleneck of the current implementation.
+Synchronously writing these messages to disk is a performance bottleneck of the current implementation.

 Cryptography